-Туре Valuation technique Significant unobservable inputs Sensitivity to changes in significant unobservable input Unquoted Investments Market comparison technique: Market comparison technique: The instruments are valued with reference to an independent pricing source taking into account quotes from dealers and/or market makers.
+Туре Valuation technique Significant unobservable inputs Sensitivity to changes in significant unobservable input Unquoted Investments Market comparison technique: The instruments are valued with reference to an independent pricing source taking into account quotes from dealers and/or market makers.
 In the absence of these sources the fair value is determined by the Investment Adviser through a valuation committee using a variety of methods.
 These methods included discounting latest or expected subscription prices, discounting the last sales price, discounting stale prices where no further market information is available on the issuing entity and discounting for lack of liquidity in the market.
-Discount rate 30% - 100% (2020: 50% - 100%) Weighted average discount rate 93.0% (2020: 93.0%) The estimated fair value would increase/(decrease) if: • The discount rate is reduced/(increased) Warrants Black Scholes Pricing Model: The instruments are valued with reference to the volatilities of the underlying equities if available together with the risk free rate obtained from an independent pricing source.
-Volatility rate 53%-82% (2020: 53% - 82%) Risk free rate 1.2% - 2.0% (2020: 1.2% to 2.0%) The estimated fair value would increase/(decrease) if: • The volatility is increased/(reduced) • The risk free rate is increased/(reduced)
+Discount rate 30% - 100% (2021: 30% - 100%) Weighted average discount rate 93.0% (2021: 93.0%) The estimated fair value would increase/(decrease) if: • The discount rate is reduced/(increased) Warrants Black Scholes Pricing Model: The instruments are valued with reference to the volatilities of the underlying equities if available together with the risk free rate obtained from an independent pricing source.
+Volatility rate 53%-82% (2021: 53% - 82%) Risk free rate 1.2% - 2.0% (2021: 1.2% to 2.0%) The estimated fair value would increase/(decrease) if: • The volatility is increased/(reduced) • The risk free rate is increased/(reduced)

-Unlisted investments
+Unquoted investments

-The Fund has a position in High Power Exploration Inx ("HPX"), which is unquoted global mineral exploration company.
-HPX raised a substantial amount of new funding in November 2020 and the Fund currently values its position at a 50% discount to an equity placement, agreed in 2019 and completed in March 2021.
+The Company has a position in High Power Exploration Inx ("HPX"), which is an unquoted global mineral exploration company.
+HPX raised a substantial amount of new funding in November 2020 and the Company currently values its position at a 50% discount (2021: 50% discount) to equity placements between 2019 and 2021.
 HPX is planning to list and the planned IPO, which was due to take place mid-2021, has been put on hold due to COVID delays.
 The position is difficult to value at the present time as HPX currently has limited sources of operating cash flow and has no assurance that additional funding will be available on a timely basis and under terms which are acceptable to them.

 In May 2021 a restructure took place where a stock split between HPX and Ivanhoe Electric ("Ivanhoe") for 84.3% and 15.7% respectively.
 Each HPX shareholder received one Ivanhoe share for each HPX share held.
 The Company received 1,000,000 shares in Ivanhoe and retains 1,000,000 shares in HPX.
-The discount applied to the investment in Ivanhoe is 30% due to evidence of a recent third party valuation, as at 30 September 2021 the investment in HPX has been valued at £1,619,575 and the investment in Ivanhoe has been valued at £428,358.
+The discount applied to Ivanhoe's investment is 30% due to evidence of a recent third party valuation, as at 30 September 2022 the investment in HPX has been valued at £1,898,148 and the investment in Ivanhoe has been valued at £2,239,337.
+Ivanhoe achieved a IPO in the year ended 30 September 2022, it is now listed as an observable level 1 fair value price.
+At the time of the IPO there was a 3 for 1 shock split with the company now holding 333,333 shares.

+2022 2021

-Gains/(losses) on investments 2021 £'000 2020 £'000 Realised losses on disposal of investments 1,655 (2,097) Movement in fair value 27,506 3,172 Gains/(losses) on investments 29,161 1,075
+Gains/(losses) on investments £'000 £'000

+Realised gains on disposal of investments 509 1,655

+Movement in fair value 2,133 27,506

+Gains/(losses) on investments 2,642 29,161

-As a result of fair value reviews undertaken in the year, a positive fair value adjustment of £1,655,109 (2020: loss of £934,909) was recognised in the Statement of Comprehensive Income for the unquoted investments.
+Realised gain in the disposal of investments was £509,054 (2021: loss of £1,655,109) was recognised in the Statement of Comprehensive Income.